Marker Logo

 Erected 1984 by Texas Historical Commission.
 (Marker Number 4884.)

 Topics.
-This historical marker is listed in these topic lists: Industry & CommerceSettlements & Settlers.
+This historical marker is listed in these topic lists: ImmigrationIndustry & CommerceSettlements & Settlers.
+A significant historical year for this entry is 1876.

 Location.
 32° 26.595′ N, 97° 47.184′ W. Marker is in Granbury, Texas, in Hood County.
-Marker is at the intersection of East Bridge Street and North Crockett Street, on the right when traveling west on East Bridge Street.
+It is at the intersection of East Bridge Street and North Crockett Street, on the right when traveling west on East Bridge Street.
 Touch for map.
 Marker is at or near this postal address: 201 East Bridge Street, Granbury TX 76048, United States of America.
 Touch for directions.

 Paid Advertisement